Skip to main content

 Treatment Duration and Session Count

 Multiple treatments are typically required for the best scar results.
 Expect anywhere from 2 to 6 sessions, tailored to your scar severity and personal goals.
 For recovery time of the lasered skin, plan for about 2-7 days, though this may vary based on the specific laser treatment utilized and the type of scars.
-Dr. Kesty will always choose the appropriate treatment option and strive to minimize your downtime in balance with your desired outcomes.

 Funding Your Laser Treatment